Skip to content

 • Financial harm.

-• Multi-billion dollar investments with little or no return.
+• Hundreds of billions of dollar investments with little or no return.

 • AI companies don’t, and can’t, charge enough to balance the books.

-• The way they’re recouping the costs is massive job cuts.
+• One of the way they’re recouping the costs is massive job cuts.

 • It has to pay off, even if it doesn’t work.